For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 I know that some people use their emergency fund to cushion blows like this, but is it really an emergency when you know it is going to happen 2-3 times a year?

-2. Redo your budget every single month.
-I know this sounds like a bunch of extra work, but budgets rarely stay the same month over month.
+I know this sounds like a bunch of extra work, but budgets rarely stay the same month over month – irregular budgets are even worse.
 You’ll find that even your basic number can change since you’ve included gas and food in the mix.

 Your extra amounts will definitely change and you need to make sure you’ve factored in random stuff like car registration and other random expenses that don’t hit every month.